HandBrake/HandBrake-docs/source/docs/en/1.1.0/developer/install-dependencies-centos.markdown

 The following instructions are for CentOS 7 x86_64 (HandBrake [CLI](abbr:Command Line Interface) only).

-Basic requirements to run the following commands:
+Basic requirements to run commands:

 - sudo (for normal user accounts)